s3gw-tech/s3gw/docs/research/ha/RATIONALE.md

     - [PutObj-100ms-ClusterIp](#putobj-100ms-clusterip)
     - [PutObj-100ms-Ingress](#putobj-100ms-ingress)

-We want to investigate what *High Availability* - HA - means for a project like the s3gw.
+We want to investigate what *High Availability* - HA - means for the s3gw when used with Longhorn.

 If we identify the meaning of HA as the ability to have N independent pipelines so that the failure of some of those does not affect the user's operations,